NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/drives_saga.md

 ## A note on backup

-As of fall 2021, there is a 6 months snapshot function on SAGA.
+As of fall 2021, there is a 6 months snapshot (a kind of backup) function on SAGA.
 This means that the disk areas on SAGA are backed up to NIRD.
 Please note that any changes after 6 months cannot be recovered.